Aik-10/discord_microservice/README.md

 ## Production

 You can build the project by running `pnpm run build`, which will generate the projects files to the `dist` folder.
-To preview the production build, run `pnpm run build:start`.
+To preview the production build, run `pnpm run start`.